KevinTheMix/CheatSheets/# IT/Microsoft.NET/C# Asynchronous Programming.md

 * [Message loop in Microsoft Windows](https://en.wikipedia.org/wiki/Message_loop_in_Microsoft_Windows)
 * **Multitasking** = concurrent (but not necessarily parallel) execution of multiple tasks over a certain period of time
 * **Multithreading** = concurrent execution of two or more threads (within the same process) _on a single CPU (or CPU core)_, for better responsiveness & resource utilization
+* **Mutual Exclusion** = concurrency control in which one thread cannot enter a critical section while another concurrent thread is already accessing it
 * **Parallel computing** = when multiple operations can be executed at the exact same instant, enabled by multi-core CPUs (& supercomputers), impossible on a single core CPU
   * Can be used to speed up a treatment that can be neatly broken down into parts, or even perform **speculative multithreading**
 * **Parallel Extensions** = Parallel LINQ (PLINQ) + Task Parallel Library (TPL)